 On the right side of the notebook, the document explains, the two Thunderbolt 3 (USB-C) ports have reduced PCI Express bandwidth.
-As a result, Apple recommends plugging your higher-performance devices into the Thunderbolt 3 ports on the left side of the MacBook.
+As a result, Apple recommends plugging your higher-performance devices into the

 “Late-2016 MacBook Pro models vary slightly in the data speeds they provide to each Thunderbolt 3 port,” the document reads.

 - Macbook Pro (15-inch, Late 2016) delivers full Thunderbolt 3 performance on all four ports.